vectordotdev/vector/rfcs/2020-03-06-1999-api-extensions-for-lua-transform.md

 | `hooks`.`shutdown` | no | `example_function` or `function (emit) ... end` | Contains a Lua expression evaluating to `shutdown` hook function. |
 | `hooks`.`process` | yes | `example_function` or `function (event, emit) ... end` | Contains a Lua expression evaluating to `shutdown` hook function. |
 | `timers` | no | `[{interval_seconds = 10, handler = "example_function"}]` or `[{interval_seconds = 10, handler = "function (emit) ... end"}]` | Contains an [array of tables](https://github.com/toml-lang/toml#user-content-array-of-tables).
 Each table in the array has two fields, `interval_seconds` which can take an integer number of seconds, and `handler`, which is a Lua expression evaluating to a handler function for the timer. |

+## Prior Art

+The implementation of `lua` transform supports only log events.
+Processing of log events has the following design:

+* There is a `source` parameter which takes a string of code.
+* When a new event comes in, the global variable `event` is set inside the Lua context and the code from `source` is evaluated.
+* After that, Vector reads the global variable `event` as the processed event.
+* If the global variable `event` is set to `nil`, then the event is dropped.

+Events have type [`userdata`](https://www.lua.org/pil/28.1.html) with custom [metamethods](https://www.lua.org/pil/13.html), so they are views to Vector's events.
+Thus passing an event to Lua has zero cost, so only when fields are actually accessed the data is copied to Lua.

+The fields are accessed through string indexes using [Vector's field path notation](https://vector.dev/docs/about/data-model/log/).

 ## Sales Pitch